 There are many machine learning techniques, each one with its own specific capabilities and applications.
-We discuss the techniques and technologies behind Machine Learning in more detail in the Appendix.
+We discuss the techniques and technologies behind machine learning in more detail after looking first at some of the applications of AI.

 NARROW VS GENERAL AI